 Chickens will move to this room when they are uncomfortable in the normal areas.

-It has to be extremely cold weather in order to become dangerous to chickens because they have an uncanny ability to adapt to low temperatures.
-The biggest threat is their drinking water turning into ice.
-Then predators would be the second biggest threat, but that applies to free-range chickens.
-You will need to take preventative measures to protect from these two factors.
+Only extremely cold weather is dangerous to your chickens because they have an uncanny ability to adapt to low temperatures.
+The biggest threats are their drinking water turning to ice and nearby predators, which applies mostly to free-range chickens.
+You’ll need to take preventative measures to protect your birds from these two factors if you’d like them to live long and happy lives.